annefou/shyft-doc/sphinx/installing.rst

 There are several different methods to get up and running with Shyft depending on your intended use.
 We categorize users into several categories:

 - **users**: users who are interested in using Shyft for hydrologic analysis.
-First time users should probably start here to at least gain familiarity of the functionality of the framework.
+First time users should probably start with `Using a Conda channel to install a pre-built binary`_ to at least gain familiarity of the functionality of the framework.
 - **contributers**: users who will explore the Python api and may contribute back to the project.
+If you want to modify source code, then you will have to `Install from source`_.
 - **developers**: users who are interested in the C++ core, and are interested in creating their own algorithms.
 Advance programming skills and familiarity is required.
+Developers will also want to `Install from source`_.

 The reason to categorize users relates to the installation requirements.
-For both *users* and *contributers* it is not necessary to build/compile the C++ core, and one can simply use available distributions.
+For *users* it is not necessary to build/compile the C++ core, and one can simply use available distributions. **contributors** also don't need to build the C++ core, but it is recommended to take the time to learn the steps.

 Shyft is developed for both Unix-like (*nix) and Windows operating systems, though our preference is linux.